MichaelTaylor3D/meal-tyme-react/README.md

 ## To Deploy to Staging

-run `docker-compose up` in your staging env.
+run `$ docker-compose up` in your staging env.
 This will download the app image from dockerhub and bind it to port 80.